Cape Chignecto 3 Day Experience

 Who is this for?

-This adventure is suitable for adventurous beginners and more experienced kayakers alike.
+This trip is suitable for adventurous beginners and more experienced kayakers alike.
 We paddle at a relaxed pace while the ocean conditions can range from glassy waters to moderate chop, depending on the wind and its direction.
+The coast is exposed, so that chop and wind are to be expected for al least part of the tour.
+The tour is not suitable for people who tend to be nervous in an ocean environment or who easily get seasick.
+The tour runs rain or shine.
 Minimum age is 12.

 in wild and rugged Nova Scotia